Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Evaluation

-We begin the quantitative evaluation by comparing the Mean Absolute Error (MAE) and Mean Squared Error (MSE) of the baseline model trained on pooled CMAX radar observations with those of the proposed volumetric motion field model.
-These two metrics typically exhibit similar behavior, with MSE placing greater emphasis on large errors.
-Both MAE and MSE are also affected by the double-penalty problem, whereby spatial displacement errors can lead to higher scores for more visually plausible forecasts.
-While these metrics alone are insufficient for a definitive assessment of nowcasting skill, they remain useful for analyzing how forecast accuracy degrades with increasing lead time.
+We first compare the Mean Absolute Error (MAE) and Mean Squared Error (MSE) of the baseline and volumetric models.
+Both metrics are expected to behave similarly, with MSE emphasizing larger errors.
+Both are affected heavily by the double-penalty effect, but they provide insight into error growth with lead time.

-We first examine the MAE.
-Figure~\ref{fig:2Dvs3DMAE} shows that both models perform nearly identically up to approximately 30~minutes lead time.
-Beyond this point, the error curves begin to diverge, with the volumetric model exhibiting a slightly higher MAE at longer lead times.
+Figure~\ref{fig:2Dvs3DMAE} shows that MAE is nearly identical for both models up to approximately 30~minutes.
+Beyond this point, the volumetric model exhibits slightly higher errors.
+The same pattern is observed for MSE in Fig.~\ref{fig:2Dvs3DMSE}.

-A similar pattern is observed for the MSE.
-As shown in Figure~\ref{fig:2Dvs3DMSE}, both models achieve comparable performance up to roughly 30~minutes lead time, after which the volumetric model again shows marginally higher error.

-We next consider the Mean Error (ME), which provides insight into systematic bias of the models.
-Figure~\ref{fig:2Dvs3DME} shows that both models exhibit a slight underestimation bias at short lead times.
-The 2D CMAX-based model maintains a relatively stable bias that gradually approaches zero as lead time increases.
-In contrast, the volumetric model transitions more rapidly toward a positive bias, indicating increasing overestimation at longer lead times.

-From the continuous metrics presented so far, the volumetric model appears to underperform the standard 2D extrapolation baseline, with errors diverging at longer lead times and a progressively increasing positive bias.
-However, as noted earlier, both MAE and MSE are strongly affected by the double-penalty problem, whereby spatial displacement errors are penalized twice -- once at the true location and once at the predicted location.

-To obtain a more insightful assessment of the models’ ability to correctly predict the evolution of precipitation patterns, we therefore turn to categorical verification metrics computed from thresholded extrapolation forecasts.
-These metrics evaluate the correspondence between predicted and observed precipitation occurrence at different intensity levels, and are less sensitive to spatial misalignments.

-We consider three commonly used categorical metrics: Precision, Recall, and the Equitable Threat Score (ETS), evaluated at precipitation intensity thresholds of 1, 5, and 10~\si{\mm\per\hour}.
-For a given threshold, predicted and observed fields are binarized and compared on a pixel-by-pixel basis.
-Precision measures the fraction of predicted precipitation pixels that are correct, thereby representing the inverse of the false-alarm rate (FAR).
-Recall measures the fraction of observed precipitation pixels that are successfully detected, reflecting the model’s ability to capture existing precipitation.

-In precipitation nowcasting, greater emphasis is often placed on Recall -- the fraction of observed precipitation events that are correctly detected -- as high Recall supports timely warnings and hazard awareness.
-However, this cannot come at the expense of substantially reduced Precision, since excessive false alarms would undermine the practical value of the forecasts.
-The Equitable Threat Score (ETS) combines information from both Precision and Recall while explicitly accounting for hits that would occur by random chance, making it a widely used metric for nowcasting evaluation.

-All the metrics range between 0 and 1, where 0 indicates no skill and 1 corresponds to a perfect nowcast.
-For each precipitation threshold (1, 5, and 10~\si{\mm\per\hour}), the evolution of Precision, Recall, and ETS as a function of forecast lead time is shown in Figure~\ref{fig:2Dvs3DThresholded}.